PIECEWISE FUNCTION: How to Graph Piecewise Defined Functions? Brief Introduction, Examples and Uses:-

 STEP#3

-- Plot the point (3, 5), that was the second definition of given piecewise function.
+• Plot the point (3, 5), which was the second definition of the given piecewise function.

 STEP#4